Millions baking across the US as heat prolongs misery with little relief expected

 In Michigan, utility crews from several states were working feverishly Friday to restore power to thousands of suburban Detroit customers, two days after severe storms knocked out their power, leaving residents suffering amid a heat wave expected to linger through Saturday.

-About 14,000 homes and businesses remained without power late Friday morning in Oakland County, a suburban area north of Detroit, following Wednesday night's storms that cut power to about 75,000 homes and businesses at its peak, said Brian Calka, DTE Energy’s vice president of distribution operations.
+About 12,000 homes and businesses remained without power Friday afternoon in Oakland County, a suburban area north of Detroit that was hit hard by Wednesday night's storms that cut power to about 75,000 homes and businesses at its peak, said Brian Calka, DTE Energy’s vice president of distribution operations.

 Between 500 and 600 crew members from utilities in Ohio, Indiana and Illinois were working with about 1,000 DTE Energy utility workers and another 1,000 tree-trimming contractors to get the power back on amid the heat.
-Calka said the utility’s goal is to get the power back on for all of those 14,000 customers by late Friday.
+Calka said the utility’s goal is to get the power back on for all its customers by late Friday or early Saturday.

 Utility crews were working 16-hour shifts to get the power back on and they are being urged to deal with the heat by taking more breaks to rest and more water breaks because they are wearing jeans, long-sleeved shirts, rubber gloves and hardhats for their work, Calka said.